 Regeneration

 Some animals can regenerate their body after a severe injury.
-How they achieve this is poorly understood.
+How they achieve this is still poorly understood.
 We study leg regeneration in the crustacean Parhyale hawaiensis to address the following questions:

-3) How does regeneration evolve?
+4) How does regeneration evolve?
 Do different animals use similar mechanisms to regenerate their organs?

-3) How does regeneration evolve?
+4) How does regeneration evolve?
 Do different animals use similar mechanisms to regenerate their organs?

 New tools and emerging systems